-- Registered Nurse: The SNF nurse is qualified in Hospice and Palliative Care, bringing individualized pain and symptom control to each patient, collaborating with nurses and physicians in the SNFs for managing difficult situations.
+- Registered Nurse: The SNF nurse is qualified in Hospice Care, bringing individualized pain and symptom control to each patient, collaborating with nurses and physicians in the SNFs for managing difficult situations.

 - Social Worker: The social worker brings care, compassion, and understanding to the patient and their family member, guiding them and preparing them during the end-of-life process.

 - Hospice Aide: The aides help the patient with daily personal needs, assisting the SNF staff with extra one-on-one care, thereby giving the staff more time to spend with the patient.
 Many are certified as Hospice and Palliative Care nursing assistants.